taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/stages/index.md

 - ``importStageSprites`` which determines whether or not to import the stage sprites into the script. (defaults to <code class="hljs-string">false</code>)
 - ``loadBefore`` which determines whether or not to load the script before going through the other stage's nodes, exactly like the default stage's script allowing for example to call <code class="hljs-title">onStageXMLParsed</code>.
 If instead you want the script to load after a certain node or such, set this to <code class="hljs-string">false</code>. (defaults to <code class="hljs-string">true</code>)

+All of these attributes above get stored inside a list, singular Imported XML scripts can access their infos easily through a variable called ``scriptInfo`` (this variable uses a <syntax lang="haxe">XMLImportedScriptInfo</syntax> class and it's automatically imported into these scripts).

 This allows you to load custom scripts for your stages, that allow for adding custom stage nodes, or whatever else you can think of.

 Check out the <a href="./stage-extensions.md">Stage Extensions</a> page for more information.